ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 and because EDE support is signaled via a non-cached OPT resource record (Section 6.2.1 of {{?RFC6891}}) the EDE-aware DNS server can tailor its filtered response to be most appropriate to that client's EDE support.
-If EDE support is signaled in the query, it is RECOMMENDED the server not to return the "Forged Answer" extended error code because the client can take advantage of EDE's more sophisticated error reporting (e.g., "Censored", "Filtered", "Blocked").
+If EDE support is signaled in the query the server MUST NOT return the "Forged Answer" extended error code because the client can take advantage of EDE's more sophisticated error reporting (e.g., "Censored", "Filtered", "Blocked").
 Continuing to send "Forged Answer" even to an EDE-supporting client will cause the persistence of the drawbacks described in {{existing-techniques}}.

 ## Client Processing Response {#client-processing}